By Valerie Andrews

 Objects have their own kind of integrity.
 They can elevate us morally and even lead us into the realm of grace.
 Henry David Thoreau said we can establish this kind of I-Thou with relationship with things simply by slowing down and refocusing our attention.
 He often sat in his parlor allowing his gaze to fall lightly on one of his possessions.
 “I let my senses wander as my thoughts, my eyes (begin to) see without looking,’ he explained.
 In this way he might mark the heartbeat of a clock, catch a book basking in the sunlight, feel the carpet curling at his feet.

 “Go not to the object,” Thoreau advised, stressing gentleness and humility.
 “Let it come to you.”

 Make no mistake, this is a form of intimacy.
 A love affair with the stuff of daily life.

 Our way of living changes once we enter the society of things.
-Homemaking is no longer about sorting and organizing and making things behave but knowing where a pillow likes to nestle, how much space a lamp need to stretch its neck, and how to coax the curtains just far enough apart bathe the room in amber light.
+Homemaking is no longer about sorting and organizing and making things behave but knowing where a pillow likes to nestle, how much space a lamp needs to stretch its neck, and how to coax the curtains just far enough apart to bathe the room in amber light.

 Imagine this: Each thing in your household is alive and calling to you.
 All you have to do is start the conversation.
 Pay close attention to one of your possessions, and let us know what it says to you.